IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/4-openshift.md

 > A Pod is the basic building block of Kubernetes–the smallest and simplest unit in the Kubernetes object model that you create or deploy.
 A Pod represents processes running on your Cluster .

 Here is a simplified image for that topic.
-The Pod knows, because of the deployment, where the image is available he has to instantiate.
+The Pod knows, because of the deployment, where the image is available, he has to instantiate.

 ![deployment](images/lab-4-deployment.png)